 - 3 light green plantains (or light green/part yellow), about 9 inches long each (average size)

-- 1/4 cup sauerkraut juice or juice from other living probiotic pickled veggies (you may also use dairy-free whey, strained from dairy-free coconut yogurt)
+- ¼ cup sauerkraut juice or juice from other living probiotic pickled veggies (you may also use dairy-free whey, strained from dairy-free coconut yogurt, or good quality kombucha)

 - 2 Tablespoons gelatin